Overview and Basics

 There are 7 trains departing Livorno between 8:00am and 11:00am (including weekends).
 Find out how to explore Florence on your Own

 Bus to Pisa

-Depart on the hour behind the Duomo (Cathedral).
-Bus station in Pisa is 20 minutes walk (flat and pleasant) from major attractions.
+Depart on the hour from Piazza Repubblica 5 minute walk from Cruise Port Shuttle Bus.
+The bus station in Pisa is 20 minutes walk (flat and pleasant) from major attractions.

 Train to Pisa

 Departs Livorno every 15 minutes.
 Train station in Pisa is 20 minutes walk (flat and pleasant) from major attractions.
 Discover How To Travel to Pisa

 Train to Lucca